UnLoc: Leveraging Depth Uncertainties for Floorplan Localization: Appendix

 \subsubsection{Dataset details: LaMAR HGE and CAB}

-To tailor the LaMAR dataset \cite{sarlin2022lamar} for our experimental requirements, we apply a series of preprocessing steps and customizations.
+To tailor the LaMAR dataset \citep{sarlin2022lamar} for our experimental requirements, we apply a series of preprocessing steps and customizations, following a similar strategy to \citet{chen2024f3loc}.
 The dataset originally includes images captured by iOS and Hololens devices.
 We restrict ourselves to the images recorded by the iOS devices from the mapping part of the dataset.
 We filter the dataset to retain only the indoor poses, excluding outdoor data.
-For the \textit{LaMAR HGE Original} dataset, we utilize all indoor camera poses recorded at the HGE location.
+For the \textit{LaMAR HGE Complete} dataset, we utilize all indoor camera poses recorded at the HGE location.
 In contrast, the \textit{LaMAR HGE Cropped} dataset focuses on a smaller region, specifically a reduced area around the center of the HGE floorplan.
 To avoid transitions between different floorplans in the \textit{LaMAR CAB} dataset, we restrict the data to a single floor, specifically floor F of the CNB building.
-We use the official building floorplans as basis and apply selected manual modifications.
-Room numbers, stairs, and doors connecting two corridors that are typically open are removed, while all other doors are represented as solid walls.
-The ground truth foorplan depth required for training is derived from these modified floorplans using the raycasting method from \cite{chen2024f3loc}.